Should I cover my outdoor A/C or Heat Pump unit?

 In the summer, the system operates conversely, pulling heat from inside your home to the outdoors, effectively cooling your space.

-1. Central heat pumps work alongside an air handler which takes the place of a furnace.
+- Central heat pumps work alongside an air handler, which replaces a furnace.
 Modern central heat pumps offer efficient and reliable performance.

-2. Ductless heat pumps, also known as mini-splits, are much different than central systems.
-Requiring no ductwork, these systems are great options for retrofitting your home, or as a flexible, super-efficient whole house HVAC system.
+- Ductless heat pumps, or mini-splits, are much different from central systems.
+These systems require no ductwork and are great options for retrofitting your home or as a flexible, super-efficient whole-house HVAC system.

-3. Water or ground source heat pumps operate similarly to air source heat pumps but instead of using the air outside to regulate indoor temperatures, geothermal heat pumps generally use fluid-filled coils installed either in horizontal fields or in vertical boreholes and a pump to transfer thermal energy.
+- Water or ground-source heat pumps operate similarly to air-source heat pumps.
+Instead of using the air outside to regulate indoor temperatures, geothermal heat pumps generally use fluid-filled coils installed in horizontal fields or vertical boreholes and a pump to transfer thermal energy.

 Zones are independently conditioned predetermined areas within your home.
 The benefit of having a zoned system is the ability to select what portions of your home are cooled or heated whenever you see fit.